the-advoid/ad-void/README.md

 ##### The Lite Protection Module

 > Blocks the most common ad servers, trackers, and malware - delivering fast, minimal protection with low overhead.
-Perfect for mobile, low‑power devices, or users who want a simple baseline shield.
+Perfect for mobile, low-power devices, or users who want a simple baseline shield.
 Refrains from using advanced and CPU-heavy rules.
 >
 > Lighter by ~35% than [**AdVoid.Full**](#️-advoidfull) and by ~12% than [**AdVoid.Core**](#-advoidcore).